Shaun of the Dead: Cast

+Television presenters and newsreaders Carol Barnes, Rob Butler, Krishnan Guru-Murthy, Vernon Kay, and Jeremy Thompson appear as themselves.
+In uncredited performances, Mark Gatiss and David Walliams provided the voices of news reporters, while Chris Martin, Edgar Wright, Joe Cornish, Garth Jennings, Mark Donovan and Michael Smiley, and Lauren Laverne appear as zombies.

 Production

-Conception and writing
+Development

-Shaun of the Dead was developed from an episode of Simon Pegg and Edgar Wright's sitcom Spaced.
-The episode, "Art", which was written by Pegg with Jessica Stevenson and directed by Wright, sees Pegg's character under the influence of amphetamine and playing the video game Resident Evil 2, hallucinating that he is fighting off a zombie invasion.
+Shaun of the Dead was inspired by "Art", an episode of Simon Pegg and Edgar Wright's sitcom Spaced.
+Written by Pegg and Jessica Hynes and directed by Wright, the episode involves Pegg's character hallucinating a zombie invasion after playing the video game Resident Evil 2 while under the influence of amphetamine.

 With a mutual appreciation for George A. Romero's Dead trilogy of zombie films, Pegg and Wright decided to write their own zombie film.
-They conceived it in late 1999 and pitched it to Film4, who took it on until their production budget was cut back.
-Wright was still invested in production and refused to take television directing jobs until Shaun of the Dead was made, which left him in some debt for a while.
-Other companies passed on it, according to Wright, "Because they weren't sure what the tone was and said it wasn't all that scary and not that funny.
+In late 1999, they conceived and pitched the film to Film4, who took it on until their production budget was cut back.
+Despite this, Wright was still invested in the production and refused to take other television directing jobs until Shaun of the Dead was made, which left him in some debt for a while.
+According to Wright, other companies passed on it because "they weren't sure what the tone was and said it wasn't all that scary and not that funny.
 They didn't get it."
-After eighteen months, Working Title Films picked it up, which Wright felt was ironic as the film mocks the classic British rom-coms that Working Title makes.
-The film was announced at Cannes Film Festival in 2002.
+After eighteen months, Working Title Films picked the project up, which Wright felt was ironic as the film mocks the classic British rom-coms that Working Title produces.
+The film was first announced at the 2002 Cannes Film Festival.

-Wright said both that he suggested the film when in a cab with Pegg after the excitement of filming the zombie scene in Spaced, and while watching a horror film with both Pegg and Nick Frost.
-He began developing it in earnest after playing Resident Evil late one night himself, and going out in the early hours of the morning wondering what a British person's reaction to the zombie apocalypse would be.
-He considered the lack of firearms typical of American zombie movies, and his experience of the dazed early-morning walk to the shop turned into a scene in the film where Shaun does the same thing.
-Another influence from Wright's life came from how he missed the 2001 foot-and-mouth epidemic by simply not having paid attention to the news for a fortnight, turning his television on one day to see cattle being burnt, leaving him confused.
-Because of this, he said "it's plausible that the world could be ending and these two guys could be the last to know" as they also skip over the news on television in the film.
-The gag about Shaun and Ed spending all their time at the Winchester also comes from the actors' lives, as Pegg and Frost "always used to go to the same bar all the time", according to Wright, who had been trying to convince them not to.
+Wright has said that he came up with the film while riding in a cab with Pegg after the excitement of filming the zombie episode in Spaced, and while watching a horror film with both Pegg and Nick Frost.
+He began developing it in earnest after playing Resident Evil one late night himself and then going out in the early morning hours, wondering what a British person's reaction to a zombie apocalypse would be.
+He considered the lack of firearms typical of American zombie movies, and his experience of the dazed early morning walk to the shop turned into a scene in the film where Shaun does the same thing.
+Another influence from Wright's life came from how he missed the 2001 foot-and-mouth epidemic by simply not having paid attention to the news for a fortnight and turning his television on one day to see cattle being burnt, which left him confused.
+Due to this, Wright said "it's plausible that the world could be ending and these two guys could be the last to know" as they also skip over the news on television in the film.
+The idea of Shaun and Ed spending their time at the Winchester was also inspired by their actors' lives, as Pegg and Frost "always used to go to the same bar all the time" according to Wright, who had been trying to convince them not to.